Supporting GitHub Environments with Terrateam

 How It Works

-To associate a Terrateam workflow with a GitHub environment, you can specify the environment attribute in your Terrateam configuration file (.terrateam/config.yml).
+To associate a Terrateam workflow with a GitHub environment, you can specify the environment attribute in your Terrateam configuration file (.terrateam/config.yml)

 Here’s an example configuration:

-environment: production
+of production

-In this example, the workflow with the tag_query of production is associated with the GitHub environment named production.
-Terrateam will use this environment when executing the workflow, ensuring that the secrets and variables defined in the production environment are accessible.
-You can configure multiple workflows with different GitHub environments based on your requirements.
+.
+Terrateam will use this environment when executing the workflow, ensuring that the secrets and variables defined in the production

 For example: